hngu/leetcode/0593_valid_square.md

 - I need to check all the points!
 - The distance formula is sqrt((x2 - x1) ^ 2 + (y2 - y1) ^2)
 - There are some precision errors so I compared diagonals with each other.
+- There is a better answer below this one!
 ```
 class Solution:
     def validSquare(self, p1: List[int], p2: List[int], p3: List[int], p4: List[int]) -> bool: